top of page

 website.jpg

-Nardin Yacoub is a third-year PhD student in the Clinical Psychology program.
+Nardin Yacoub is a fourth-year PhD student in the Clinical Psychology program.
 Nardin graduated with her BS in Biology from Penn State University in 2017 and obtained her MS in Clinical Psychology from Chestnut Hill College in 2020.
 Her research interests include studying behavioral biomarkers of developmental disabilities such as autism and cognition in individuals with disabilities.
+Nardin’s clinical interests include the assessment and early intervention of autism as well as disseminating research to immigrant and underserved communities.
+As a graduate assistant for Dr. Yang, Nardin is studying the development of spatial skills, such as wayfinding, in children.

 Sadaf Khawar, M.A., BCBA, NYS-LBA